GiorgosNikitopoulos/binpool_automation/README.md

 ## License

-This project is licensed under the BSD License - see the LICENSE.md file for details
+This project is licensed under the BSD License - see the LICENSE file for details

 ## Acknowledgments
-Special thanks to Christophe Hauser and Sima Arasteh
+Special thanks to [Christophe Hauser](https://faculty-directory.dartmouth.edu/christophe-hauser) and [Sima Arasteh](https://github.com/SimaArasteh)